Take a moment of quiet to pause, to breathe, and to exhale. As we head into a new day, set your intention for mindfulness, connection, and inquiry.

 by Steven Leonard In a culture moving faster and faster, it seems contagious and desirable to be in a constant mode of comparison, self-improvement, and achievement.
 Yet the ability to relax is essential for the overall health of the body and mind, as regulated by the nervous system.
 What can we do to bring ourselves […]

-by Shannon Sexton Across the country and around the world, yoga practitioners are chanting the names of God in foreign tongues including Sanskrit, Hindi, and Gurmukhi.
+Across the country and around the world, yoga practitioners are chanting the names of God in foreign tongues including Sanskrit, Hindi, and Gurmukhi.
 They’re even chanting in English.
 And they’re taking kirtan out of the temples and the yoga studios, and into dance halls, universities, cathedrals, and other unexpected places.
-In the […]
+In the last decade, India’s […]

 Telling lies—to ourselves or to others—makes us feel icky, causes stress, and saps us of endless energy.
 In a recent edition of Goop, Dr. Habib Sadeghi talks about the importance of honesty.
 Habib, founder of Be Hive of Healing, says that if we’re not honest with ourselves, we’ll never be honest with others.
 Dishonesty isn’t […]